Music

 At Abingdon Primary School, it is our intent that we make music an enjoyable learning experience.
 We believe that every child should be able to experience a broad and rich Music Curriculum, and make progress during their time at Primary School.

-We are committed to ensuring our children understand the value and importance of Music, and aim to provide a practical Music Curriculum, where the children are introduced to a wide variety of musical genres and instruments.
+We are committed to ensuring our children understand the value and importance of Music, and aim to provide a practical Music Curriculum, where the children are introduced to a wide variety of musical genres and styles.
 At Abingdon Primary School, we believe that it is important to provide a cultural outlook for our children, therefore we teach them to listen to, appreciate and play a variety of different styles and genres of music.
-Our teaching focuses on the children learning to play a variety of different instruments, which they may not have been exposed to before (such as: Steel Pans, Samba Drums, Boom Whackers etc.), as well as developing the ability to sing in tune and with other people.
+Our teaching focuses on the children learning to play a variety of tuned and untuned instruments, as well as developing the ability to sing in tune and with other people.
 Through singing songs children learn about the structure and organisation of music.

 Our aims are to: